josh-tf/RaidTracker/README.md

 ## Upgrading from v1 to v2

-Raid Tracker v2 has been completely rebuilt from scratch and is **not** compatible with any configuration or data files from Raid Tracker v1.
+Raid Tracker v2 has been completely redesigned from scratch and is **not** compatible with any configuration or data files from Raid Tracker v1.

 **Before installing Raid Tracker v2 backup or delete all Raid Tracker v1 files and folders from `/oxide/config`, `/oxide/data`, `/oxide/lang` and `/oxide/plugins`.**